sagerkudrick/iptorrents_autologin/README.md

 ### Manual Use

-- Make sure `ipt_login.exe` and `config.json` are in the same folder.
+1. Place `ipt_login.exe` and `config.json` in the same folder.
-- Edit the `config.json` file to add your IPTorrents username and password:
+2. Edit the `config.json` file with your IPTorrents credentials:

     ```json
     {